 Which is the best Costa Smeralda beach?
 The Costa Smeralda is full of incredibly beautiful beaches and I have set myself the difficult task of finding the best one.

-If you've explored our site in detail you'll realize that we think the best beaches in Sardinia are those little known beaches on the east coast (view article here) .
+If you've explored our site in detail, you'll realize that we think the best beaches in Sardinia are those little-known beaches on the east coast (view the article here) .

 For more Sardinian & Costa Smeralda beach photos click here.

-One of the most famous of the many beautiful Palau beaches and a little less than two miles from Palau town.
+One of the most well-known of Palau's many beautiful beaches, located less than two miles from the island's capital.

-The shallow crystal clear seas and well sheltered bay of this peninsular are perfect for families with young children.
+The shallow, crystal-clear seas and well-sheltered bay of this peninsula are perfect for families with young children.

 The best place to stay in Palua is La Vecchia Fonte.
 It is one of the friendliest hotels on this coast and the rooms are spacious as well as spotless.

-Budelli is a little island, part of the Maddalena archipelago, and is home to some of the loveliest beaches in all of Sardinia.
+Budelli is a little island that is part of the Maddalena archipelago and is home to some of the loveliest beaches in all of Sardinia.

 Spiaggia Rosa (Pink Beach) is the most beautiful of the island’s beaches.

-Pink sands and myriad hues of an incredibly translucent sea make this beach an unforgettable one.
-The beach normally looks at its pinkest early in the morning but you'll be watched over by the National Park Rangers while you visit.
-Sadly many people stole the sand and the beach was beginning to look a little less pink.
+Pink sands and the myriad hues of an incredibly translucent sea make this beach an unforgettable one.
+The beach normally looks its pinkest early in the morning, but you'll be watched over by the National Park Rangers while you visit.
+Sadly, many people stole the sand, and the beach was beginning to look a little less pink.

-Actually, anywhere you go on Budelli island and the other islands of the Maddalena you'll find beautiful beaches and warm and calm waters, perfect for snorkeling or simply splashing about in..
+Actually, anywhere you go on Budelli Island and the other islands of the Maddalena, you'll find beautiful beaches and warm, calm waters, perfect for snorkeling or simply splashing about in.

 Not a lot of choice on La Maddalena and by far the best bet is the Excelsior Hotel, otherwise stay in Palau and take a boat trip across for the day.